CalderaWP/Caldera-Forms/readme.txt

 = Additions =
 * Added a "Entry List" behaviour to Variables to allow the variable to show in entry list.
 * Added filter 'caldera_forms_get_form' for filtering form structure before using it.
-* Added the ability to render forms directly from an array structure ( Dev feature : Allows youto render forms from a structure without needing to import one ).
+* Added the ability to render forms directly from an array structure ( Experimental dev feature : Allows you to render forms from a structure without needing to import one ).

 = Improvements =
 * Made selected field in edit easier to see.
+* Added a Drfat / Deactivate mode for forms.

 = 1.1.9.6 ( April, 2015) =